celador/ForceCode/README.md

   * testLevel:       Specifies which tests are run as part of a deployment Options are: NoTestRun / RunSpecifiedTests / RunLocalTests / RunAllTestsInOrg
   * runTests:        A list of Apex tests to run during deployment \(commma separated list\)
   * verbose:         Output execution detail log to a `DeployStatistics.log` file
+* overwritePackageXML: if set to true, will overwrite package.xml file upon opening or retrieving files

 There's also one special configuration option that's not included in the force.json, but rather in your vscode settings.json file.
 This reasoning for separating the files is for portability reasons; to make it easier to share this configuration with others and yourself across projects.
 If you open up your settings.json file, or go to Code &gt; Preferences &gt; Workspace Settings and create a new preference, starting with `force` you should see the filesExclude preference.